Jarcionek/Bad-Practices-of-Testing/src/java/presentation/_05_expectation_set_up_in_production_code/description.md

-## Expectation set up in production code
+## Test's expectations set up in production code

 Iterating over enum in production code to validate a string.